mcsmithers/MithrilMordorNewsTutorial/MithrilMordorTutorial.md

 ### Styling
 Now that we have what we need from Steam, it's time to make this look nicer and become responsive.

-We will start out by making the the header become a navbar with a palette from the [Google Material Design guidelines](https://material.io/guidelines/style/color.html#color-color-palette).
-Let's go with something indigo.

 This app can really use a nav bar where the header is.
 Delette the header from the `game-news-list.js` file since we are going to make this a navbar instead.
 Let's take care of the navbar component:

 ```javascript